 8. The record for the highest number of light commercial vehicles sold in 2018 belongs to PSA Groupe, with 289,500 units.

 9. To prove the quality of its products, Tata participated in the 8,000-mile Geneva–Bombay Rally with three of its trucks in 1955, without a single breakdown.

 10. Honda doesn’t only deal with cars and motorcycles.
 In 1986 the company began exporting soybeans from the US to Japan because the crop was in high demand in the land of the rising sun, and Honda had already established its business in Ohio.

-Check the infographic below to discover more interesting facts and learn which automobile industry groups own which car brands.
+Check the our other articles to discover more interesting automobile industry stats and learn which automobile industry groups own which car brands.
 It will help you make a better decision when buying a new vehicle—and you will also learn some fascinating trivia to impress your friends with.